The Ultimate Guide to the Property Maintenance Process

 We recommend you do not wait any longer than 24 hours after a vendor accepts a job before confirming the scheduled appointment.
 Waiting too long may result in maintenance tasks falling through the cracks.

-In addition to touching base with the vendor or technician, a brief check-in with the resident can be a great way to increase customer satisfaction.
+In addition to touching base with the vendor or technician, a brief check-in with the resident can greatly increase customer satisfaction.
 Confirming the repair appointment will make them feel taken care of.
-We get it, you’re busy.
-But that 3-minute check-in will go a long way.
+We understand it might not feel important, but that 3-minute check-in will go a long way.

 Too many property managers rely on an invoice to verify that a work order is complete.

-The issue?
+Why is that an issue?
 Sometimes, receiving an invoice can take weeks.
-Suppose you fail to confirm the quick completion of a maintenance issue.
-In that case, you’re setting yourself up for failure, negative reviews, headaches, and lost revenue.
+Suppose you fail to confirm with a vendor that a job was complete.
+Ultimately, you’re setting yourself up for failure, negative reviews, headaches, and lost revenue.

 Once a repair is complete, you have the green light to ask the resident about the quality of the work.
 It’s essential to catch complaints early before an unhappy resident leaves you a negative online review.
 Reputation is everything!

-You can’t afford the negative feedback.
-78% of prospective residents say a property management company’s online reviews were the number one factor in choosing where to live.
+You can’t afford negative feedback.
+In fact, 78% of prospective residents say a property management company’s online reviews were the number one factor in choosing where to live.

 An all-in-one maintenance system can provide streamlined communication throughout the process, so you don’t miss a beat.